AzineOS/APMS/README.md

 ## Compiling
 Once you have downloaded APMS, use your terminal to navigate into the project files.<br>
-Then you can compile the porject using `cargo build`.
+Then you can compile the project using `cargo build`.

 ## Running
 To run APMS, you can either run the compiled binaries from the `target` output directory, or you can directly use `cargo` to run the project.<br>